Flynn / Validation

 The industry-standard bearing benchmark.

-CWRU bearing dataset with 27 distinct fault pairs spanning inner race, ball, and outer race faults at three severity levels.
-The recommended operating point produces the deployed numbers below — without an oracle threshold and without per-fault tuning.
+The CWRU bearing dataset spans 27 fault pairs across inner-race, ball, and outer-race faults at three severity levels.
+The recommended operating point produces the deployed numbers below, with no oracle threshold and no per-fault tuning.

 Protocol